biolab/scorange-hugo/content/blog/2019-06-AML-identification-VanGalen-Cell2016.md

 \
 {{% figure src="/blog_img/2019-06-06/NKcells.png" %}}
 \
-Now that we have matched clusters with cell types, we can use Edit Domain widget to change annotations of the clusters.
+Now that we have matched clusters with the cell types, we can use the Edit Domain widget to change annotations of the clusters.
 \
 {{% figure src="/blog_img/2019-06-06/editdomain.PNG" %}}
 \